winmasta/docker-latest/README.md

 DOCKER-LATEST
 =========

 Ansible role for latest docker-ce and docker-compose desired version.
-Also docker-py and docker-compose python modules will be installed.
+Also docker and docker-compose python modules will be installed.
 Tested on:
 - Ubuntu 14.04 Trusty
 - Ubuntu 16.04 Xenial